DevRajput01/ReactPort1/README.md

-You can view the project at: [devendra12.netlify.app]     http://devendra12.netlify.app.
+You can view this project at: [devendra12.netlify.app]     http://devendra12.netlify.app.

 # Getting Started with Create React App